csc-510-group-15/Project2_MetaFit/README.md

 <img src=https://github.com/utsavll0/calorieApp_server/blob/main/static/img/workout.png>
 - This is the page where a user can enter the calories burnt.
 The value will be updated to the database.

+## What's new?
+(From Phase 2 to Phase 3)

+- 2 Factor Authorization: Implemented 2FA to verify new users when they register into the system.
+- Graphical Visualizations: Added various graphs such as bar, pie, line, radar, doughnut and bubble charts.
+- OpenAI: Implemented integration with openAI
+- Flash pending requests: Users if they have any pending requests are displayed at the top of the UI
+- Brone list Feature: The UI has a new tab where any users if they burn more than 100 calories are displayed
+- Kubernetes: Deployment for kubernetes service has been configrued
+- Dockerization: The application has been dockerized.
+- Test cases: We have increased the code coverage from 38% to 75% and fixed all failing test cases.
+- CI/CD - There is a new pipeline which now checks for code coverage and fails if it is under 60%
+- Email notifications -  For every entry/burn out the user does they receive an email
+- UI - UI is more responsive and has validators for forms such as correct email, password requirements,etc.
+- Google Captcha -  The sign up form now tests for users using v2 captcha
+- Autopopulate user Profile data!

  # Steps for execution

  Step 1: